pedro-abundio-wang/deep-learning/docs/blogs/handsigns.md

 - [Data Loading and Processing Tutorial](https://pytorch.org/tutorials/beginner/data_loading_tutorial.html): an official tutorial from the PyTorch website
 - [ImageNet](https://github.com/pytorch/examples/blob/master/imagenet/main.py): Code for training on ImageNet in PyTorch

-That concludes the description of the PyTorch Vision code example.
-You can proceed to the [NLP](/blog/namedentity) example to understand how we load data and define models for text.